Éric St-Pierre

-Eric St-Pierre is a Canadian politician, climate advocate, and philanthropist.
-He is known for his work with the Trottier Family Foundation as the executive director from 2016 to 2025.

-Early life and education
+Éric St-Pierre is a Canadian politician and lawyer who has served as the member of Parliament for the riding of Honoré-Mercier since 2025.
+A member of the Liberal Party, he previously served as executive director of the Trottier Family Foundation and practiced Indigenous and environmental law.

+Education and legal career
-St-Pierre was born in Canada.
-He holds a dual law degree in civil law and common law from McGill University, and a political science degree from Concordia University.
-Later, he became a member of the Quebec Bar.

-Before his work in philanthropy, St-Pierre practiced Indigenous and environmental law and defended tenants as both a litigator and mediator.
+St-Pierre holds a dual law degree in civil law and common law from McGill University, and a political science degree from Concordia University.
+He was called to the Quebec Bar in 2012 and practiced Indigenous and environmental law for five years as a litigator and mediator.

-He also lived overseas, sponsored as a Foreign Affairs young professional intern with the Department of Peace, Reconciliation & National Unity, in the Solomon Islands (South Pacific), he helped work on a Truth and Reconciliation Act.
-He also participated in a youth exchange in Uganda and participated in academic research.

 Career

 From 2016 to 2025, St-Pierre served as the executive director of the Trottier Family Foundation, a non-profit organization based in Montreal, Canada, that manages and funds climate change-related projects.
 During his tenure, the foundation shifted its assets towards sustainable investing, expanded its grants to registered charities, and supported initiatives to advance the transition to a low-carbon economy.
 He worked with the City of Montreal and Mayor Valérie Plante on developing Montreal's carbon-neutral climate action plan, which included a commitment to reduce carbon emissions by 55 percent.
 The Trottier Family Foundation also supported this initiative by contributing to the creation of the Montreal Climate Partnership, which engaged civil society in the new climate plan.

 St-Pierre is a co-founder of Low Carbon Cities Canada (LC3) and the Greater Montréal Climate Fund, and previously he held positions on the Board of Environment Funders Canada and as co-chair of the Montreal Climate Partnership.
 In March 2022, he organized the Great Canadian ESG Championship, a competition funded by Canadian charitable foundations to promote sustainable investing.
-He's attended and spoke at COP26 and COP28.
+He attended and spoke at COP26 and COP28.

 In 2024, St-Pierre helped mobilize $405 million for Canadian climate philanthropy.

-In 2025, St-Pierre was nominated as the Liberal Party of Canada candidate for the riding of Honoré-Mercier in the 2025 Canadian federal election.

 Political career

+In 2025, St-Pierre was nominated as the Liberal Party of Canada candidate for the riding of Honoré-Mercier in the 2025 Canadian federal election, which he went on to win.